andrewwoods/learning-c/README.md

 posts.
 If you're reading this on GitHub, you're exactly the type of person that might find this interesting.

+## Posts

+It's tempting to jump straight into watching tutorials on YouTube.
+Instead, I'm using a more structured approach.
+To get started, I'm reading the book "The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie - which is one of the definitive books on software development, especially for C developers.
+So I'm gonna do the exercises in each chapter.
+The posts I write will be a reflection on the content, and my experience writing solutions for the exercises.

 ## Setup

 ### My Computer